 - How to apply IUPAC systematic naming and priorities to more complex organic compounds.

-- This lesson covers some more functional groups commonly seen in organic chemistry.
-There is a huge number of recognized organic functional groups, but the most common are acylic groups containing O and N with some variation in the number of bonds to carbon being made.
+- There is a huge number of organic functional groups, but there are around 10 that you will see far more than any others.
+The most common are acylic groups containing O and N with single or double bonds to carbon.

-- All other functional groups can be numbered alphabetically once the highest priority group has the suffix and the carbon chain is numbered.
+All other functional groups can be numbered and named in alphabetical order once the highest priority group has the suffix and the carbon chain is numbered.

 The following functional groups are listed according to their priority, highest first, in the naming of organic compounds:

 - Treat benzene rings as a 6-carbon alkene group.

 - Treat groups below alkenes as lower priority.
 Alkynes, alkanes, ethers, halogens and nitro groups.
 With just these, the suffix will be benzene.

 - Treat any carbon chain longer than 6 carbons and groups higher than alkenes as higher priority to the benzene ring it will take the prefix phenyl- here.

 R, R', R'' = can be any alkyl or aromatic group.